 - 11.1.1 In developing the measurement uncertainty evaluation, the laboratory shall refer to the international document "Guide to the Expression of Uncertainty in Measurement" (GUM).
-A simpler version on the concept of measurement uncertainty to suit the local industries needs has been collated in SINGLAS Technical Guide 1[5]. - 11.1.2 All measurement uncertainty evaluation shall be documented with the mathematical models.
+A simpler version on the concept of measurement uncertainty to suit the local industries needs has been collated in SINGLAS Technical Guide 1^[5]. - 11.1.2 All measurement uncertainty evaluation shall be documented with the mathematical models. - 11.1.3 The approach for the expression of Measurement Uncertainty shall be in compliance with ILAC P14:09/2020 Policy for Measurement Uncertainty in Calibration^[6]. - 11.1.4 The unit of the uncertainty shall always be the same as that of the measurand or in a term relative to the measurand, e.g., percent, μ V/V or part per 106.
+Because of the ambiguity of definitions, the use of terms "PPM" and "PPB" are not acceptable.

 11.2.
-Compliance Statement
+Conformity Statement

-- 11.2.1 As required in ISO/IEC 17025 clause 5.10.4.2, when statement of compliance is made, the uncertainty of measurement shall be taken into consideration.
-The approach of stating the compliance statement is to be made reference to ILAC G8:03/2009, Guidelines on the Reporting of Compliance with Specification. - 11.2.2 When a specification describes an interval with an upper and lower limit, a statement of compliance or non-compliance should only be made where the ratio of the expanded uncertainty interval to the specified interval is reasonably small and fit for purpose (meaning that the laboratory should be able to meet the needs of the customer).
+- 11.2.1 As required in ISO/IEC 17025 clause 7.8.6, when statement of conformity is made, the uncertainty of measurement shall be taken into consideration.
+The approach of stating the conformity statement is to be made reference to ILAC G8:09/2019 Guidelines on Decision Rules and Statements of Conformity^[2]. - 11.2.2 When a specification describes an interval with an upper and lower limit, a statement of conformity or non-conformity should only be made where the ratio of the expanded uncertainty interval to the specified interval is reasonably small and fit for purpose (meaning that the laboratory should be able to meet the needs of the customer).